wp-plugins/bp-group-documents/readme.txt

 License: GNU General Public License 3.0 or newer (GPL) http://www.gnu.org/licenses/gpl.html Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=Q4VCLDW4BFW6L

+BP Group Documents creates a page within each BuddyPress group to upload and any type of file or document.

+== Description ==
+Original plugin is <a href="http://wordpress.org/extend/plugins/buddypress-group-documents/">no longer supported</a> so revised.
+BP Group Documents creates a page within each BuddyPress group to upload and any type of file or document.
 This allows members of BuddyPress groups to upload and store files and documents that are relevant to the group.

-== Description ==
-Group Documents creates a page within each BuddyPress group to upload and any type of file or document.
 Documents can be edited and deleted either by the document owner or by the group administrator.
 Categories can be used to organize documents.
 Activity is logged in the main activity stream, and is also tied to the user and group activity streams.